JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 The server checks if moves are legal and promotes men to kings where required.

 COMMUNICATIONS PROTOCOL
 =======================

 ## A. Client sending messages

 When a client needs to send a message to a client, it is first created as an object of type ClientMessageToServer.
 This class contains an attribute of type ClientMessageToServer.
 This class is an enum class with the following attributes, which describe the type of request being made:

-WANT_GAME, MOVE_REQUEST, DRAW_OFFER, DRAW_ACCEPT, RESIGN, EXITING_DUE_TO_GUI_CLOSE, ESTABLISH_SESSION
+    WANT_GAME
+    MOVE_REQUEST
+    DRAW_OFFER
+    DRAW_ACCEPT
+    RESIGN
+    EXITING_DUE_TO_GUI_CLOSE
+    ESTABLISH_SESSION

 The ClientMessageToServer also contains other instance variables, such as a Move object, which will be null if they are not relevant to the particular message being sent.

 A ClientMessageToServer object is created for the following types of requests:

 **Establishing an initial connection with the server** In order for a message exchanges to take place, the client needs to set up a session with the server.
 It does so using the establishSession() method in ClientMessageDispatchService.
 The ClientMessageToServer object contains the Session object used to make the connection request, as well as a String attribute containing the Client id as a String and a ClientMessageToServer constant of 'ESTABLISH_SESSION'.
-When the the Server receives the message, it stores the Session as a value in a hashmap, with the client id String as the key.
+When the Server receives the message, it stores the Session as a value in a hashmap, with the client id String as the key.

 **Game requests**.
 The object contains String attribute containing the Client id as a String and a ClientMessageToServer constant of 'WANT_GAME'.

 **Move requests** The object incorporates the Client id (as a String), a Move object, a Colour object (representing the player's colour) and a ClientMessageToServer constant of MOVE_REQUEST.